-- enrol on any programme year;
+- enroll on any program year;

 - be admitted to exams;

-- obtain transfer to another degree programme or specialisation diploma programme;
+- obtain transfer to another degree program or specialisation diploma program;

 - obtain transfer to another university;

 - obtain enrolment certificates.

 Students resuming their studies after for a break of one or more academic years are required to pay tuition and university fees for the academic year in which they resume their studies, while a deferral fee will be due for each deferred year of studies.